Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: CONCLUSION

 These non-Gaussian states increase entanglement of a pure TMSV state, but we observe that a direct correlation between having a higher value of maximum distillable entanglement does not translate to a better performing MDI protocol.

-To highlight the advantages offered by such states, for 1PAS state we observe that it can generate a positive key rate at metropolitan distances for low squeezing and high thermal noise.
-For 2PAS state we observe that it offers the longest transmission distance when initial squeezing of TMSV is less than $\approx 1.5$dB and a 2PR state was observed to have a small region of applicability, it offered slightly better key rate than 1PAS and 2PAS states but in a very limited zone.
+To highlight the advantages offered by our PAS-CV-MDI-QKD protocol, for 1PAS state we observe that it can generate a positive key rate at metropolitan distances for low squeezing and high thermal noise.
+For 2PAS state we observe that it offers the longest transmission distance when initial squeezing of TMSV is less than $\approx 1.5$dB and a 2PR state was observed to have a small region of applicability, it offered slightly better key rate than 1PAS-CV-MDI-QKD and 2PAS-CV-MDI-QKD states but the general performance of 1PAS state was above it.

-While previously proposed single photon subtracted (SPS) MDI \cite{mdisps} and zero photon catalysis (ZPC) MDI \cite{mdizpc} have the advantage of achieving longer transmission distance, both of these protocols fail to outperform pure TMSV state when squeezing is below 3dB.
+While previously proposed single photon subtracted (SPS) MDI \cite{mdisps} and zero photon catalysis (ZPC) MDI \cite{mdizpc} have the advantage of achieving longer transmission distance, both of these protocols fail to outperform pure state when squeezing is below 3dB.
 The two PAS states proposed here overcome this limitation.